jerrystsai/leetup/backend/README.md

         "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "name": "Name must be a string",
-        "type": "Type must be 'Online' or 'In Person'", "startDate": "Start date must be a valid datetime" }
+        "type": "Type must be 'Online' or 'In person'", "startDate": "Start date must be a valid datetime" }
     }